ibm-cloud-docs/assistant/expression-language.md

 ```
 {: codeblock}

-For the user input, *Hello now*, the service recognizes the @sys-date and @sys-time system entities, so the response contains these entity objects:
+For the user input, *Hello now*, your assistant recognizes the @sys-date and @sys-time system entities, so the response contains these entity objects:

 ```json
 [